Quantum-Accelerated Solution of Nonlinear Equations from Variational Principles: Introduction

-Solving the nonlinear equations that arise from these variational formulations typically relies on classical computing.
-Sophisticated numerical techniques—including nonlinear finite element analysis, Newton-Raphson solvers, and multiscale methods—enable high-fidelity simulations of complex physical systems\cite{tadmor2012review}.
-However, in strongly nonlinear regimes, classical approaches face persistent challenges such as high computational cost, convergence failure, sensitivity to parameters, and the presence of bifurcations or stochastic effects \cite{knoll2004jacobian,de2021uncertainty}.
+Solving the nonlinear equations resulting from these variational formulations typically relies on classical computing.
+Sophisticated numerical techniques, including nonlinear finite element analysis, Newton--Raphson solvers, and multiscale methods, enable high-fidelity simulations of complex physical systems \cite{tadmor2012review}.
+However, in strongly nonlinear regimes, classical approaches encounter persistent challenges such as high computational costs, convergence failure, sensitivity to parameters, and the presence of bifurcations or stochastic effects \cite{knoll2004jacobian,de2021uncertainty}.
 These limitations have motivated the exploration of emerging computational strategies such as reduced-order modeling, uncertainty quantification, and quantum computing.

-Fault-tolerant quantum computers (FTQCs) are anticipated to offer computational advantages for problems intractable on classical machines.
-Following early breakthroughs like Shor’s and Grover’s algorithms\cite{shor1994algorithms,grover1996fast}, recent efforts have explored quantum acceleration of classical simulations, particularly for linear differential equations such as the heat and wave equations\cite{linden2022quantum,costa2019quantum}.
+Fault-tolerant quantum computers (FTQCs) are anticipated to offer computational advantages for solving problems that are intractable in classical machines.
+Following early breakthroughs such as Shor’s and Grover’s algorithms \cite{shor1994algorithms,grover1996fast}, recent efforts have explored the quantum acceleration of classical simulations, particularly for linear differential equations such as heat and wave equations \cite{linden2022quantum,costa2019quantum}.
 These results suggest that FTQCs could become powerful tools in simulation-driven science and engineering.